Klafyvel/Norg.jl/README.md

 julia> parse(HTMLTarget, s) |> Pretty
 # pretty HTML prints there, but have a look at its rendering below

+julia> norg"Neorg also has a string macro that can be used in Pluto"
 ```

 <div class="norg">
   <p>Hi &#33; I am a Norg document.
 For now only